mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 1. By default, the send-emails cron task is running every minute.
 2. To change that time interval or add a new cron task, First, login to the docker php container (sudo docker exec -it auction_php bash), run the command "crontab -l" to check the existing crontab, run the command "crontab -e" to open it from the nano text editor.
 After edit the crontab, press "Ctrl+X", and then press "Y" to save the changes.
 Finally, run the command "cron" to start the cron task.
 3. If you get an error something similar to, "cron: can't lock /var/run/crond.pid, otherpid may be 246: Resource temporarily unavailable", kill the PID mentioned in the error message (here it is "246") by running "kill 246", and run the "cron" command again.

+### Images & Videos
+1. Images of the application can be found in the images folder.
+2. Video of the application can be found here, https://drive.google.com/drive/folders/1mZjjC_NEZQTcPBP4auC_BIaGpki-6e7j?usp=sharing.

 ### Used Technologies